 “This could’ve gone quite differently.
 We almost lost Kate and now we have a 15-year-old who wants to go to Harvard and become a doctor.
 We’re so grateful to Dr. Dahl and the medical staff at Gillette for the help that they have given us over the years.
 Kate really looks up to Dr. Dahl and sees him as a friend.
 He was there for us when we didn’t have a path to move forward.
 He provided that for us.
 Though we are eager to complete Kate’s treatment, it will also be bittersweet.

-Kate, giving Dr. Dahl a gift following a recent appointment
+Kate and Dr. Dahl following a recent appointment